-Method of alerting and providing critical information When to Use Resources Needed Consider Personnel Needed SaskAlert Level 1- Immediate Alert- life and safety are under immediate threat and time is critical Level 2-Emergent Events-an emergent event that may affect decisions people make as they pertain to their daily life and individual safety Situation awareness and desired actions from the PIO Trained &amp; authorized System Users Access to a computer or phone.
-1 person to launch the message Elk Ridge will have at least 3 people trained to launch and alert.
-Door to door Local emergency declaration, Evacuation or shelter in place declarations within 24 hours Written instructions (obtained from PIO) Volunteer list Markers to indicate if homes have been checked Official identification PIO-script Volunteers needed = # of homes X # of minutes per home Public Address System Local emergency declaration, Evacuation or shelter in place declarations within 24 hours Vehicle with public address capability Siren is available @ golf course but public awareness of how to respond PIO-scriptDriverAnnouncer
+Method of alerting and providing critical information When to Use Resources Needed Consider Personnel Needed SaskAlert Level 1- Immediate Alert- life and safety are under immediate threat and time is critical Level 2-Emergent Events-an emergent event that may affect decisions people make as they pertain to their daily life and individual safety Situation awareness and desired actions from the PIO Trained & authorized System Users Access to a computer or phone.
+1 person to launch the message Door to door Local emergency declaration, Evacuation or shelter in place declarations within 24 hours Written instructions (obtained from PIO) Volunteer list Markers to indicate if homes have been checked Official identification PIO-script Volunteers needed = # of homes X # of minutes per home Public Address System Local emergency declaration, Evacuation or shelter in place declarations within 24 hours Vehicle with public address capability PIO-scriptDriverAnnouncer Telephone Local emergency declaration, Evacuation or Script of situation & instructions (obtained from PIO) Volunteers needed =

-Method of alerting and providing critical information When to Use Resources Needed Consider Personnel Needed would need to be done Telephone Local emergency declaration, Evacuation or shelter in place declarations within 24 hours Script of situation & instructions (obtained from PIO) Volunteer list Telephones Volunteers needed = # of homes X # of minutes per home Radio To notify of pending emergency situation within 48 hours Script of situation & instructions (obtained from PIO) List of fax #'s for radio stations Telephones EOC member PIO-script EOC member(s) Social Media- Twitter, Facebook, To notify of a situation within 48 hours Script of situation & instructions (obtained from PIO) Access to Facebook, X, and fb list of residents PIO-script 1 volunteer with access to social media platform Resort Village of Elk Ridge Website To notify of a situation within 48 Script of situation & instructions PIO Avaluateor hours (obtained from PIO) 1 volunteer with access to EM notification page of municipalities website Resort Village of Elk Ridge taxation email list To provide updates for situation awareness To notify of a situation within 48 hours Script of situation & instructions (obtained from the RV of Elk Ridge CAO) Provide documentation to CAO for distribution
+Method of alerting and providing critical information When to Use Resources Needed Consider Personnel Needed shelter in place declarations within 24 hours Volunteer listTelephones # of homesX# of minutesper home Radio To notify of pending emergency situation within 48 hours Script of situation & instructions (obtained from PIO) List of fax #'s for radio stations Telephones EOC member PIO-scriptEOC member(s) Television To notify of pending emergency situation within 48 hours Script of situation & instructions (obtained from PIO) List of fax # for TV stations PIO-scriptEOC member Telephones Social Media- Twitter, Facebook, To notify of a situation within 48 hours Script of situation & instructions (obtained from PIO) Access to Facebook, X, and fb list of residents PIO-script 1 volunteer with access to social media platform Resort Village of Elk Ridge Website To notify of a situation within 48 hours Script of situation & instructions (obtained from PIO) PIO 1 volunteer with access to EM notification page of municipalities website Resort Village of Elk Ridge email subscriber list To notify of a situation within 48 hours Script of situation & instructions (obtained from the PIO) Email list previously created from subscribers to the list 1 volunteer with access to send emails to the email subscribers.